waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Current Strategy
 - **Primary Goal:** Cure Jasmine's Ampharos (Lighthouse).
 - **Secondary Goal:** Travel to Cianwood City to get the SecretPotion.
-- **Immediate Plan:** Continue South to Olivine City.
-Deliver SecretPotion to Jasmine at the Lighthouse.
+- **Immediate Plan:** Navigate through Olivine City to the Lighthouse (29, 27).
+Climb to the top and deliver the SecretPotion to Jasmine.
-- **Quest Update:** Sailor Eugene defeated.
-Path clear to Olivine.
+- **Quest Update:** Arrived in Olivine City.
+Wade called (ignored).
+SecretPotion in hand.
 - **Party Status:**
   - **Muscle (Machoke):** Lv 40.
   - **Garnet (Quilava):** Lv 28.